jonodrew/uol-msc-cyber/CYM030 - Cybercrime/CYM030  week 05.md

 	- people behave differently online
 	- individuals who have pressed their inclination for misbehaviour in the real world will express them in cyberspace
 - cyberspace provides flexibility in self-presentation and its inverse - dissociative anonymity
 ### Victimology
+- why are some people more prone to victimisation?
+- one division of harms might be subjective and objective
+- and crimes can often have second-order effects; that is, harms to the victim's family and friends
+- impulsivity (I reject the framing of 'low self-control') is one of two main factors that indicate a greater likelihood of becoming a victim
+- the other is high-risk routine activities - for example, reusing passwords, forgetting to update antivirus or OS
+	- this is just ADHD lads